Hiddensee: Flora and fauna

 Hiddensee is the largest island in the Western Pomerania Lagoon Area National Park and blends an old cultural landscape with the wood pastures of the original dune heathland.
 The large accumulations of new land in the northeast (Alter and Neuer Bessin) and south (at the Gellen) of Hiddensee offer habitats for numerous invertebrates, such as worms and mussels.
 These in turn provide nourishment for many migrating birds.
 For example, the area around the island is one of the most important crane roosting areas in Germany.
 The southern tip of the island is, like the Neuer Bessin was therefore classified as conservation zone I of the national park und is out-of-bounds.
 On the island are two nature reserves, the Dünenheide auf der Insel Hiddensee Nature Reserve between Neuendorf and Vitte and the Dornbusch und Schwedenhagener Ufer Nature Reserve in the north.

 The Naturschutzgesellschaft Hiddensee und Boddenlandschaft maintains a national park house in Vitte, with a permanent exhibition of fauna and flora.

 In 1936 the Hiddensee Bird Observatory was established on the island.

 Population development

-The population of Hiddensee has shrunk in recent years.
-While an estimated 1,261 people lived on Hiddensee in 1990, an estimate in 2001 put the number at only 1,173, and in 2011 the census revealed only 995 inhabitants.
-Since then, the exodus seems to have stopped; the 2021 estimate resulted in 994 inhabitants.
-More women (52.1%) than men live on the island.
-Of the 994 inhabitants, 124 are under the age of eighteen.
+The population of Hiddensee has been in long-term decline.
+While an estimated 1,261 people lived on the island in 1990, by 2001 the number had fallen to 1,173, and the 2011 census recorded 995 inhabitants.
+The 2022 census showed a further drop to 942.
+As of 31 December 2024, the municipality had 913 inhabitants (480 women, 433 men), of whom 112 were under eighteen and 312 over sixty-five.
+The average age was 51.5 years, well above the national average.